-In the nuclear field, the supervisory authority with respect to nuclear safety and radiation protection is ENSI.
-In the non-nuclear field, the supervisory authorities are the Federal Office of Public Health (FOPH) und the Swiss National Accident Insurance Office.
+In the nuclear field, the supervisory authority, with respect to nuclear safety and radiation protection, is ENSI.
+In the non-nuclear field, the supervisory authorities are the Federal Office of Public Health (FOPH) and the public sector insurer SUVA (formerly Swiss National Accident Insurance Fund).
 The FOPH manages the licensing procedures in the non-nuclear field according to the radiological protection legislation.
 It is responsible for waste produced from the healthcare sector, industry and research.